VEZY/PlantBiophysics.jl/docs/src/models/implement_a_model.md

 So in practice, the `gs!_` implementation is rather generic and will not be modified by developers.
 They will rather implement their method for `gs_closure`, that will be used automatically by `gs!_`.

 So let's do it!
-Here is our own implementation of the stomatal closure:
+Here is our own implementation of the stomatal closure for a `LeafModels` component models:

 ```julia
 function gs_closure(leaf::LeafModels{I,E,A,<:BandB,S},meteo) where {I,E,A,S}
     leaf.stomatal_conductance.g1 * meteo.Rh / leaf.status.Cₛ
 end
 ```

+There is an important bit of code to understand here: `leaf::LeafModels{I,E,A,<:BandB,S}`.
+The right-hand side of the `::` means that the `leaf` argument must be of `LeafModels` type, with any parameterized models for all processes, except for the stomatal conductance that must be of `BandB` type (or subtype).

+This is important because it restricts the use of your model to one component only.
+But this is the right solution because component models such as `LeafModels` should implement their own models.
+And if a model is generic to all types of component models, not just `LeafModels`, then you must define it for each (or define a function that is called by each).

 OK !
 So that's it ?
 Almost.
 One last thing to do is to define a method for inputs/outputs so that PlantBiophysics knows which variables are needed for our model, and which it provides.
 Remember that the actual model is implemented for `gs!_`, so we have to tell PlantBiophysics which ones are needed overall: